TanushChugh19/Octahedron-AI/README.md

 - Make changes, test them, and commit updates.
 - Submit a pull request explaining your improvements.

 **📜By contributing, you agree to follow the MPL-2.0 License, ensuring all modified files remain open-source.
-License This project is licensed under MPL-2.0, meaning:**
+This project is licensed under MPL-2.0, meaning:**
 - You must credit the original author.
 - You can modify and share the code, but all modified files must stay under MPL-2.0.
 - You can’t relicense the project as proprietary.